 [However, there's an even more powerful way to do XOR.
 The idea is to design linear classifiers whose output is the input to other linear classifiers.
-That way, you should be able to emulate arbitrary logic circuits.
+That way, you should be able to emulate arbitrarily logical circuits.
 Suppose I put together some linear decision functions like this.]

-[Draw this by hand. |lincombo.pdf]
+[Draw this by hand. | lincombo.pdf ]]

-[If I interpret the output as true if z is greater than one-half or false if z is less than one-half, can I do XOR with this?]
+[If I interpret the output as 1 if z is positive or 0 if z is negative, can I do XOR with this?]